KittyGiraudel/site/_posts/2018-02-17-how-i-use-git.md

 To move things out of the index (the opposite of `git add`), I have `git wait` (for `git reset HEAD`).
 And to remove things from the index entirely, I aliased `git checkout .` into `git abort`.
 I also had it under `git nope` for a while.
 Not sure why I ever changed though, `git nope` is gold.

-So let’s say I realised my last commit was complete puppycock and I want to undo all of it and never speak of it ever again:
+So let’s say I realised my last commit was complete poppycock and I want to undo all of it and never speak of it ever again:

 ```sh
 $ git undo  # This undoes the last commit